 (14) Prepare the report of the Audit Committee required by the rules of the SEC to be included in the proxy statement for each annual meeting.

-(15) Review and reassess annually the adequacy of this Audit Committee Charter and recommend any proposed changes to the Board of Directors.
+(15) Review and reassess from time to time the adequacy of this Audit Committee Charter and recommend any proposed changes to the Board of Directors.

 A majority of the members of the entire Audit Committee shall constitute a quorum.
 The Audit Committee shall act on the affirmative vote a majority of members present at a meeting at which a quorum is present.
 Without a meeting, the Audit Committee may act by unanimous written consent of all members.
 However, the Audit Committee may delegate to one or more of its members the authority to grant pre-approvals of audit and permitted non-audit services, provided the decision is reported to the full Audit Committee at its next scheduled meeting.